Federal and State Nondiscrimination Laws and Regulations

 Provides criminal law protections from individuals who threaten or actually cause physical contact or damage to persons or property because of race, color, religion, gender, or national origin.

-For more information contact the Institutional Equity Office at 487-3310 or email email@example.com
+For more information contact the Institutional Equity and Inclusion Office at 487-3310 or email email@example.com